openstack-archive/syntribos/doc/source/about.rst

 Buffer Overflow
 ---------------

-The idea of `buffer overflow`_ in the context of a web application is to force an application to handle more data than it can hold in a buffer.
+The idea of `buffer overflow attacks`_ in the context of a web application is to force an application to handle more data than it can hold in a buffer.
 In syntribos a buffer overflow test is attempted by injecting a large string into the body of an HTTP request.

 Command Injection
 -----------------

-`Command injection`_ attacks are done by injecting arbitrary commands in an attempt to execute these commands on a remote system.
+`Command injection attacks`_ are done by injecting arbitrary commands in an attempt to execute these commands on a remote system.
 In syntribos, this is achieved by injecting a set of strings that have been proven to be successful in executing a command injection attacks.